AudiencePlayer/audienceplayer-embed-player/README.md

     }
 }

-// to stop casting
-function stopCastVideo() {
+// to stop casting (the cast controls contain a stop button) function stopCastVideo() {
     player.stopCasting();
     player.destroy();
 }
 ```

-An example of this can be found in `src/cast-index.html`, where the queryString params can be used to set the needed variables.
+An example of this can be found in `demo/chromecast-demo/index.html`, where the queryString params can be used to set the needed variables.
+Mind when testing the demo that this example uses relative imports to `../../src`.

+The chromecast controls have a default styling, which can be changed via the css variables (prefixed with `--chromecast-`).
+Another option is to completely replace the chromecast-controls.css with your own implementation.